tymyrddin/purple/source/docs/thirteen/the-ask.md

 question is whether the advisor can provide technical grounding for it.
 Not a reason to decline.
 A reason to know which type of request is being answered, and to write accordingly.

-## Surfacing the distinction
+## Surfacing distinctions

-The conversation about which type of request is being made is not comfortable.
+A conversation about which type of request is being made is not comfortable.
 It requires asking, in some form, whether the decision has already been taken, whether the analysis is genuinely open, or whether there is a conclusion the institution needs.
 These questions are not hostile, but they can feel like they carry a judgement.